 You might have mixed feelings about starting the milk ladder.
 It’s exciting to think of all the foods they might be able to eat again (or for the first time).
 But it can also be stressful because of the worry that your child might have a reaction.
-You may also feel frustrated because it takes a long time to complete the ladder, but don’t be tempted to rush ahead.
+You may also feel frustrated because it is such a slow process, but don’t be tempted to rush ahead.
 Remember that the milk ladder has been designed to give you the best chance of success by introducing dairy foods gradually.

 It is disappointing if they have a reaction at any stage but hopefully it just means they need a bit more time to grow out of their allergy.
 Focus on the progress you have made, even if it is just to learn more about how they react!
-We failed our last attempt to move up the milk ladder, but it still felt positive because my daughter’s reaction was so much milder than I had feared.
+We failed our last attempt to move up the milk ladder.
+Surprisingly, it still felt positive, because my daughter’s reaction was so much milder than I had feared.
 This has taken away a lot of my anxiety about cross contamination and accidental exposure.

 Don’t rush it, take your time, and good luck!